Appropriate Language: Child Exploitation

 What should be done?

-Using appropriate language can help professionals to reframe the issue from one of fraud, criminality, and choice, to one of exploitation and abuse.
+Using appropriate language can help professionals to reframe the idea of choice and control, to one of exploitation and abuse.
 This shift encourages appropriate safeguarding interventions which lead to improved support and outcomes for children.

 Download the language guide

-For more examples of inappropriate language and suggested alternatives, download the Appropriate Language in Relation to Child Exploitation guide
+For more examples of inappropriate language and suggested alternatives, download child exploitation and abuse: an appropriate language guide in English and Welsh.